 Gail Nayowith is the Principal of 1digit LLC a project management and consulting practice formed in 2015 to work with nonprofits, government and philanthropy to solve complex problems and build solutions that increase performance, impact and reach.
 1digit is certified as a New York City MWBE.

 Gail has a track record of accomplishment in leading vital organizations operating in dynamic urban environments and in securing policy wins for children and families.
 She is a trusted advisor, strategist, design and implementation partner with government, policymakers and human service sector leaders.
 Her 1digit portfolio includes nonprofit, government and philanthropic organizations from start-up and legacy operations to turnaround and whole system redesign situations.
 Some recent projects include developing: NYC’s first criminal justice diversion and substance abuse treatment initiative - HOPE - for the Staten Island District Attorney’s Office; a road map to quality pre-kindergarten for the City of Nashville; a performance and risk management system for a runaway and homeless youth organization with a global footprint; digital advocacy tools - an RFP/procurement rater and vendor satisfaction report card - for a citywide network of human service providers; a strategic plan for a national service and civic engagement organization; a digital risk assessment/stress test for a nonprofit consultancy; and, an operations redesign plan for a NYC-based foundation.
-She was the project manager during creating this website devoted to slot games.
+She was the project manager during creating free-slots-no-download.com devoted to slot games.